norrby/molly-guard-rpm/README.md

 # Molly Guard RPM Package

-Molly-guard is a well known reboot protector.
+*Molly-guard* is a well known reboot protector.
 It was constructed for Debian systems and not for RHEL/Centos.

-This is an RPM repackaging *molly-guard* using the `.deb` source package as a base.
+This is an RPM repackaging of *molly-guard* using the `.deb` source package as a base.
 Some effort has been put in actually using RPM triggers and features in order to make it as much RHEL/like as possible.